History of Poles in the United States: Immigration Quotas (1920-1940)

 Polish immigration was increasing rapidly in the early 20th century until 1911 when it was drastically cut by new legislation.
 Immigration from Europe was cut severely in 1911, and the quota for Polish immigrants was shrunk drastically.
 Poles were restricted from coming to the United States for decades, and only after World War II were the immigration laws reversed.

 According to James S. Pula, "the drastic reduction in Polish immigration served not only to cut off the external source of immigrants used to perpetuate the urban ethnic communities, but also cut off direct access to cultural renewal from Poland."
 He said, "increasingly, Polonia's image of Poland became fixed, delimited by the indistinct images of the nineteenth century agricultural villages their ancestors left rather than the developing modern nation that Poland was moving toward during the interwar period."
 Family members who traveled to Poland to see their families risked not being allowed back if they were not citizens.
-Polonia leader Rev. Lucyan Bójnowski wrote in the 1920s, "In a few decades, unless immigration from Poland is upheld, Polish American life will disappear, and we shall be like a branch cut off from its trunk."
+Polonia leader Lucyan Bójnowski wrote in the 1920s, "In a few decades, unless immigration from Poland is upheld, Polish American life will disappear, and we shall be like a branch cut off from its trunk."